sBuiltaJr/imageGenSD/README.md

 Not specifying `user` will cause the menu to show the author's profiles.

 Only the command author is allowed to use the navigation buttons.

+`removekeygen( {tier}`

+- Remove at least one Character Profile from Key Generation work.

+Allows a user to free key generation work slots from as many character profiles as is allowed by their economy settings.
+Multiple characters can be removed in a single action.

+`tier` indicates which tier should be managed, with 1 as the lowest and 6 as the highest.
+The command defaults to tier 1 if no selection is provided.

 `/roll`